|Press Release Navigation|

 At Kumtor, 2012 total capital expenditures are forecast to be $370 million including $32 million of sustaining capital.
 The largest sustaining capital spending will be the major overhaul maintenance of the heavy duty mine equipment ($11 million), expenditures for dewatering and infrastructure ($9 million), effluent treatment plant relocation ($5 million), tailings dam construction works ($4 million) and for equipment replacement and other items ($3 million).

-Growth capital investment at Kumtor for 2012 is forecast at $338 million, which includes pre-strip costs related to the development of the open pit ($147 million), purchase of new mining equipment including 25 CAT 789 haul trucks, 4 drills and 4 Hitachi 3600 shovels ($126 million), and other items ($9 million).
-The growth capital investment includes $56 million for the underground project to continue to develop the SB and Stockwork Zones, as well as for delineation drilling and capital purchases in 2012.
+Growth capital investment at Kumtor for 2012 is forecast at $338 million, which includes pre-stripping costs related to the development of the open pit ($156 million), purchase of new mining equipment, including 25 CAT 789 haul trucks, 4 drills and 4 Hitachi 3600 shovels ($126 million), $47 million for the underground project to continue to develop the SB and Stockwork Zones, as well as, for delineation drilling and capital purchases in 2012 and other items ($9 million).

 2012 Corporate Administration and Community Investment

-Corporate and administration expenses for 2012 are forecast at $41 million, which is unchanged from the prior guidance.
+Corporate and administration expenses for 2012 are forecast at $32 million, which is $9 million less than the previous guidance, reflecting a reduction in stock-based compensation expense.

-Total community investments for 2012 are forecast at $28 million, which is an increase of $2 million from the prior guidance reflecting additional projects supported by Centerra in the communities it operates in.
-This investment includes $5 million for donations and sustainable development projects in the various communities Centerra operates in and $23 million for strategic community investment projects, including the Company's funding in the second quarter of 2012 of $21 million in the micro-credit financing program in the Kyrgyz Republic discussed in "Other Corporate Developments - Kyrgyz Republic".
+Total community investments for 2012 are forecast at $28 million, which is unchanged from the previous guidance provided in the Company's news release and MD&A for the first quarter of 2012.
+This investment includes $5 million for donations and sustainable development projects in the various communities Centerra operates in and $23 million for strategic community investment projects, including the Company's funding in the second quarter of 2012 of $21 million to the micro-credit financing program in the Kyrgyz Republic discussed in "Other Corporate Developments - Kyrgyz Republic".
 Note that these costs are not included in cash cost per ounce.
 Centerra has a history of investing in various community sustainable development and strategic investment projects in the countries and communities where it operates.
-For example in 2010, Boroo invested $6.4 million towards the construction of a new maternity hospital in Ulaanbaatar and in 2011 Kumtor contributed $10 million for the construction and repair of 27 schools throughout the Kyrgyz Republic.
+For example in 2010, Boroo contributed $6.4 million towards the construction of a new maternity hospital in Ulaanbaatar and in 2011 Kumtor contributed $10 million for the construction and repair of 27 schools throughout the Kyrgyz Republic.

-Production, cost and capital forecasts for 2012 are forward-looking information and are based on key assumptions and subject to material risk factors that could cause actual results to differ materially and which are discussed herein under the headings "Material Assumptions & Risks" and "Caution Regarding Forward-Looking Information" and under the heading "Risk Factors" in the Company's most recently filed Annual Information Form ("AIF").
+Production, cost and capital forecasts for 2012 are forward-looking information and are based on key assumptions and subject to material risk factors that could cause actual results to differ materially and which are discussed herein under the headings "Material Assumptions & Risks" and "Caution Regarding Forward-Looking Information" and under the heading "Risk Factors" in the Company's 2011 Annual Information Form.

-Centerra's revenues, earnings and cash flows for the last nine months of 2012 are sensitive to changes in certain variables and the Company has estimated their impact on revenues, net earnings and cash flow from operations.
+Centerra's revenues, earnings and cash flows for the last six months of 2012 are sensitive to changes in certain variables.
+The Company has estimated the impact of changes in these variables on revenues, net earnings and cash flow from operations as follows:

 Material Assumptions & Risks

-Material assumptions or factors used to forecast production and costs for the second to fourth quarters of 2012 include the following:
+Material assumptions or factors used to forecast production and costs for the second half of 2012 include the following:

 - exchange rates: